bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+Manage the computer's resources(CPU, memory, hardware)

+Establish a user interface

+Execute and provide services for app software

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the